 Gravy

-Use the drippings from the turkey for the best gravy.
-If you have a roasting pan, you’ll be able to roast the turkey in the pan and then make the gravy right in the same pan.
-You’ll need a few cans (2-3) of chicken broth, butter, flour, salt, pepper and chicken flavor booster (I like Swanson brand or Knorr).
+Simple Pan Gravy Use the drippings from the turkey for the best gravy.
+If you have a roasting pan, you’ll be able to roast the turkey and then make the gravy in the same pan.
+You’ll need a few cans (2-3) or cartons of chicken broth or stock, butter, flour, salt, pepper and chicken flavor booster (I like Better than Boullion).
+Flavor booster is concentrated stock.
+Better than Bouillon is available at Costco and most grocery stores.

 Mashed Potatoes (If turkey is king, mashed potatoes are queen)

-Plug in the slow cooker early in the day, mash up your potatoes right in the slow cooker and keep your prepared dish on the warm setting until showtime!
+Slow Cooker Mashed Potatoes After you’ve made these, you’ll never, ever go back to boiling on the stove.
+Plug in the slow cooker early in the day, mash the potatoes right in the slow cooker and keep your prepared dish on the warm setting until showtime!

 Cranberry Sauce